emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 When you want the fastest builds, you generally want to avoid generating large debug information during compile, because it takes time to link into the final binary.
-It is still worthwhile to use the ``--profiling`` (TODO gnames?) flag because browsers understand the name section even when devtools are not in use, resulting in more useful stack traces at minimal cost.
+It is still worthwhile to use the ``--profiling`` (TODO gnames?) flag (at link time only) because browsers understand the name section even when devtools are not in use, resulting in more useful stack traces at minimal cost.

 Detecting Memory Errors and Undefined Behavior
 ==============================================

+The best tools for detecting memory safety and undefined behavior issues. are Clang's sanitizers, such as the Undefined Behaviour Sanitizer (UBSan) and the Address Sanitizer (ASan).
+For more information, see :ref:`Sanitizers`.

-Emscripten has a number of compiler settings that can be useful for catching errors at runtime.
+Emscripten has several other compiler settings that can be useful for catching errors at runtime.
-These are set using the :ref:`emcc -s<emcc-s-option-value>` option, and will override any optimization flags.
+These are set using the :ref:`emcc -s<emcc-s-option-value>` option, and will override any optimization flags (TODO is this true?).
 For example:

 .. code-block:: bash

-  emcc -O1 -sASSERTIONS test/hello_world
+  emcc -O1 -sASSERTIONS test/hello_world.c

 Some important settings are: